zepben/ci-utils/README.md

+This repo contains useful tools used in CI workflows at Zepben.

+# Local K8s

+Local Kind cluster tooling used for development as well as shared helm repos.
+See [README](local-k8s/README.md).

+# Pipelines

-This repo is for creating container and virtual machine images using Packer.
+Creating container and virtual machine images using Packer.

 #### Tools needed
 1. [Packer](https://www.packer.io/downloads.html)